Hang Seng Index could tentatively rebound this weekend

 Enter ‘Hang Seng Index’ in the search bar and select it

 Click on ‘buy’ or ‘sell’ in the deal ticket

 What is weekend trading?

-Weekend trading gives you access to forex, andindices markets on Saturday and Sunday.
+Weekend trading gives you access to forex, indices and cryptocurrency markets on a Saturday and Sunday.
 So, if news breaks about the ongoing coronavirus pandemic – or central bank measures to ease the strain on global markets are announced – you no longer need to wait until markets open on Monday to trade.

 The weekend prices for indices and forex are quoted separately to their weekday counterparts, based on our view of the prospects for that market given client business and news flow.
 As a result, you can use these markets to hedge against risk on your weekday positions.
 Weekend indices and forex positions will rollover into regular weekday positions if they are kept open after the Sunday close, with any stops or limits remaining in place.

 IGA, may distribute information/research produced by its respective foreign affiliates within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.